 - Any substances that are 'certified with restrictions' are mentioned on the ECO PASSPORT certificate so that they can be tested again during a downstream certification process

 The on-site visit verifies that the manufacturer has systems in place for environmental management, health and safety, quality management and social responsibility.
-It is currently optional for ECO PASSPORT by OEKO-TEX® but required for ZDHC Level 3 integration.
+It is currently optional for OEKO-TEX® ECO PASSPORT but required for ZDHC Levels 2 and 3.

 Product stewardship checks:

 - Documentation on wastewater treatment and waste handling

 - Commitments to worker health and safety (training records)